phjeff319/libjeff/README.md

 3. Execute "mkdir cmake"
 4. Enter the directory cmake, execute "cmake ../"
 5. Execute "cmake --build ."

+## Supported build modes
+Build modes can be turned on/off by the argument -D{build modes}=ON/OFF.
+1. SCIENTIFIC (Dependency to be checked in cmake.
+For the equations for meteorological computation and also the support for various grid types in handling NWP/satellite/RADAR/LIDAR data.)
+2. DATABASE (Not yet released)
+3. EXTERNAL
+4. MATHSTAT (For numerical routines)
+5. XGBOOST (Not yet released)
+6. GPU (automatic if nvcc >= 10.0 is detected.
+Can be suppressed by -DGPU=OFF)
+7. ROBOTICS (private at the moment)

+## Behaviour
+The current version of the library would build depends on the build mode input during the configuration stage.
+If no build mode was input, the library would only be built with the modules in the 'always' catergory.
+If ROBOTICS built mode is ON, the SCIENTIFIC built mode would be suppressed even if it is set to ON.

 ## Dependency
 The library assume the user is using g++ for compiling C++ codes and nvcc for CUDA codes